Registration Details

 Entries by the same athlete in the same event are not allowed, as in the Championship and Freshman 400m.
 If an athlete’s mark is superior to the championship standard, that is where they should compete.
 The seeding committee reserves the right to move athletes up and down accordingly.

-DECATHLON/HEPTATHLON ENTRY: The first 16 athletes who achieve the decathlon or heptathlon automatic standard, register, and pay for that event will be accepted.
+DECATHLON/HEPTATHLON ENTRY: The first 16 athletes per gender who achieve the decathlon or heptathlon automatic standard, register, and pay for that event will be accepted.
 If you have the standard, we recommend registering as soon as possible!
+Here are helpful calculators to help you figure out your composite score/marks:

 5000M: We will not accept cross-country times for the 5000 meters.